ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Bumped R2API dependency version to 2.5.7.
 - Switched from reflection to publicized assembly in many cases (should slightly improve performance).
 - Refactored Ancient Scepter skill overrides (main Scepter class is now neater).

-**4.3.1**

-- Fixed Beating Embryo causing infinite Milky Chrysalis and errorspam in console when used.
-- Added new Blast Shower patch for Beating Embryo.
-- Bumped R2API dependency version to 2.5.6.